Recent advances in medical treatment and technology, as well as in the

 therapies available outside the hospital, have greatly reduced the

-length of time most people need to stay in a hospital.
-Today, only
+length of time most people must be in a hospital.
+Today, only patients

 Although you may no longer need the hospital's acute level of care, you

 may still require some type of continuing care after you leave.
 It is